 Scone dough lamination is a trick I picked up watching American biscuits being made on YouTube many moons ago.
 I applied this to my scones, and it works really well.
 It creates nice layers of butter (and cheese) which result in delicious flakiness.

 The temperatures stated are for conventional ovens.
-For convection, fan-forced, fan-assisted, or air-fryers, the temperature must be reduced by 20°C/25°F, or the gas mark by 1.
+For convection, fan-forced, fan-assisted, or air-fryers, the temperature must be reduced by 20°C/25°F.

 Cheese Scones FAQ

 Yes.
-Before freezing, allow the scones to completely cool before wrapping them in a reusable plastic bag (or plastic wrap) and placing them in an airtight container.
+Before freezing, allow the scones to cool completely before wrapping them in a reusable plastic bag (or plastic wrap) and placing them in an airtight container.
 Scones can be frozen for up to 3 months.
 Defrost the scones in the fridge overnight.
 Even better, freeze the scone dough and bake them from frozen, and add another 5 minutes to the baking time.

 Scones can be "freshened" up by microwaving for 10-20 seconds with a small bowl of water (to moisten the scones).
 Or place them in an oven at 150°C for about 5 to 10 minutes, adding a bowl of water in a heat-proof container will add some moisture to the scones.

 Scone dough that has been overworked will result in tough and hard scones.
-Work the dough as little as possible.
+Work the dough as little as possible

 Yes.
 Once you have made your dough and cut out your scones (cut into the desired shape) you can place the scones in the fridge overnight (covered in clingfilm or in an airtight container).
 They can be baked directly from the fridge.

 If you made this recipe, please leave a star rating!
 It gives my readers and me helpful feedback.
-If you want more recipes you can subscribe to my newsletter, and follow me on Instagram, Twitter, Pinterest, and Facebook!
+If you want more recipes, subscribe to my newsletter, and follow me on Instagram, Pinterest, and Facebook!

-📖 Recipe
+Recipe Card

-Spicy Cheese Scones (Cheese Biscuits)
+Cheese Scones

 Ingredients

-- 300 grams plain flour
+- 310 grams plain flour (all-purpose/standard grade)

-- 4 teaspoons baking powder
+- 3 teaspoons baking powder

 - 60 grams butter salted

-- 60 grams parmesan
+- 50 grams parmesan (grated)

-- 100 grams cheddar
+- 100 grams cheddar (grated)

 - 200 mL milk